bleaktwig/zshortguide/README.md

 * Unlike common applications, a "socket" does not represents a connection to another node, but a socket can be used to communicate with many nodes.
 The same applies for a "thread".
 * As far as I've seen, all ZMQ functions have a verbose and well-written `man` page.
 Try that before asking the internet, you might be surprised by the results.
 * Compilation is pretty straightforward: `gcc -Wall -g FILENAME.c -lzmq -o FILENAME`. `-lzmq` links the ZMQ bindings, while `-Wall` and `-g` are what you should be using anyway.
+* All the examples in the `examples` directory come from [**zguide**](https://github.com/booksbyus/zguide) and thus are licensed under the Creative Commons Attribution-Non-Commercial-Share Alike 3.0 License.

 ---
 # Context